everettsouthwick/trusted-traveler-scheduler/README.md

 # Trusted Traveler Scheduler

-Running this script will automatically check configured location(s) for new appointments.
+Running this script will automatically check configured location(s) for new appointments for Global Entry, NEXUS, SENTRI, and FAST.

 ## Table of Contents
 - [Installation](#installation)